reloadware/reloadium/README.rst

-| Reloadium adds hot reloading and profiling features to any Python application
+| Reloadium adds hot reloading, profiling and ChatGPT chat to your IDE

 Installing